 Self Image – helps the patient develop a more positive self-image.
 Helps them recognize that they have value as an individual and identify what their strengths are.
 Helps them deal with low self-esteem and grow beyond the barriers of low self-esteem.

 BTS Life Skills – Deals with abuse issues, managing flash backs.
 Teaches the patient how to protect themselves from further abuse in the future.

-DD – Deals with addictive habits and personalities – including using drugs, alcohol and self-harm practices (cutting, burning themselves, etc.).
+DD – Deals with addictive habits and personalities – including self-harm practices (cutting, burning themselves, etc.).

 Coping Skills Group – identifies the need for coping skills and teaches the patient how to develop coping skills that will help them maintain control of their actions and emotions.